IMG_4281.jpg

 “This remarkable collection of essays addresses the shifting and conflicted missions of zoos in the modern world.
 The central theme of the chapters is the possibility of enhancing the experience of wildness for zoo animals and visitors.
 Along the way, the authors address a host of fascinating questions.
 For example, what would a wilder zoo look like?
 Is a baby rhino who was conceived via in vitro fertilization a wild animal?
 Can zoos prepare animals for life in the wild?
 This book changed the way I think about zoos, and I suspect it will pave the way for the zoos of the future.”

-- Hal Herzog, author of Some We Love, Some We Hate, Some We Eat: Why It’s So Hard To Think Straight About Animals, and one of Cassi’s academic idols
+- Hal Herzog, author of Some We Love, Some We Hate, Some We Eat: Why It’s So Hard To Think Straight About Animals

 Animal Behavior Monitoring